-US Supreme Court leaves stem cell research alone (Update)January 7th, 2013 in Other /
+US Supreme Court leaves stem cell research alone (Update)January 7, 2013 in Medicine & Health / Other

 The US Supreme Court declined Monday to enter the emotionally-charged debate over stem cell research, refusing to hear an appeal centered on the issue of federal government funding.